Mosawer and Misr El-Kheir Join Forces to Free Women In Debt

 Mosawer.net is an online professional photography platform helping people connect with professional photographers and videographers from all different categories in just a few clicks.

 20 celebrities and social media influential women who have over 2.5 million followers combined, have joined Mosawer.Net’s campaign in support of the Nobel cause.

-The campaign offered exclusive professional portrait package with part of the proceeds of the package going to Misr El Kheir’s women in debt program (El Omehat El Gharemat) – Celebrity photographers, makeup artists and hairdressers supported the campaign by working together to make each women look like a shining star.
+The campaign offered an exclusive professional portrait package, with part of the proceeds of the package going to Misr El Kheir’s women in debt program (El Omehat El Gharemat).
+Celebrity photographers, makeup artists, and hairdressers supported the campaign by working together to make each woman look like a shining star.

-Mosawer.net has created a unique symbol for their campaign represented in a golden pin in the shape of a female sign with wings, in a notion that all women should be free.
-Together with the black and white portrait, the entire package provided a unique visual identity for the campaign.
+Mosawer.net has created a unique symbol for their campaign, represented in a golden pin in the shape of a female sign with wings, in a notion that all women should be free.
+The entire package provided a unique visual identity for the campaign with the black and white portrait.

-Clients who will book the package on Mosawer.net will get their professional makeup done by London Makeup Institute, their hair styling by celebrity salon Chez Richard and their professional photography & retouching by top celebrity photographers in Egypt while they have the choice of getting black & white or colored portraits.
+Clients who book the package on Mosawer.net will get their professional makeup done by London Makeup Institute, their hair styling by celebrity salon Chez Richard and their professional photography & retouching by top celebrity photographers in Egypt.
+At the same time, they can get black & white or colored portraits.